cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 ### <a name="saving-the-entire-subarrays-in-each-vertex"></a>Saving the entire subarrays in each vertex

-This is a separate subsection that stands apart from the others, because at each vertex of the Segment Tree we don't store information about the corresponding segment in compressed form (sum, minimum, maximum, ...), but store all element of the segment.
+This is a separate subsection that stands apart from the others, because at each vertex of the Segment Tree we don't store information about the corresponding segment in compressed form (sum, minimum, maximum, ...), but store all elements of the segment.
 Thus the root of the Segment Tree will store all elements of the array, the left child vertex will store the first half of the array, the right vertex the second half, and so on.

 In its simplest application of this technique we store the elements in sorted order.